-If you're down about staying home this summer, this is the reading list for you: five of the most disastrous, unlucky or unfortunate holidays that literature has bequeathed us.
+If you're desperate to get away this summer with no escape in sight, this is the reading list for you: five of the most disastrous, unlucky or unfortunate holidays that literature has bequeathed us.

 From murder to plague to extremely scary tinned food, the take-home message is clear: trips away are not always what they've cracked up to be.